ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 *  `@type` MUST be `Dataset` or an array where `Dataset` is one of the values.
 *  `@id`  MUST be either:
     *   In an _Attached RO-Crate Package_ ONLY - a _URI Path_ that SHOULD end with `/`.
-This MUST resolve to a directory which must be present in the RO-Crate Root along with its parent directories.
+This MUST resolve to a directory which is present in the RO-Crate Root along with its parent directories.
     *   An absolute URI which SHOULD resolve to a programmatic listing of the content of the "directory" (e.g. another RO-Crate).
     *   A local reference beginning with `#`

 For a _Detached RO-Crate Package_:
-* A `localPath` property MAY be used to indicate directory when converting from a _Detached_ to an _Attached RO-Crate Package_.
+* The `localPath` property MAY be used to indicate the directory path to use when converting from a _Detached_ to an _Attached RO-Crate Package_.

 Additionally, `Dataset` entities SHOULD have: